ideabosque/suitetalk_connector/README.md

 **Parameters in `kwargs` for `get_transactions`, `get_items`, and `get_persons`:**

 - `cut_date`: The last run of the cut date.
-Format: YYYY-MM-DD HH:MM:SS.
+Format: YYYY-MM-DDTHH:MM:SS.
 - `limit`: The limit amount of records to be retrieved.
 - `hours`: The period from the cut date in hours.
 - `inventory_detail` (for `get_transactions`): A boolean value indicating whether to retrieve the detail of inventory information.